 Arcadia Group – A stalwart brand of the British high-street, the Arcadia group were plunged into administration in November 2020.
 ASOS and boohoo split up the brands between them and its likely they will be sold online only for the foreseeable future.

-Peacocks and Jaegar – With over 500 stores between them, Peacocks and Jaegar fell victim to the pandemic in late 2020, putting nearly 5,000 jobs at risk.
+Peacocks and Jaeger – With over 500 stores between them, Peacocks and Jaeger fell victim to the pandemic in late 2020, putting nearly 5,000 jobs at risk.

 Harvey’s Furniture – Once the second largest furniture retailer was another casualty, with around 1,500 jobs lost.